 Everyone involved in the proceedings is interested in ensuring the best interests of the children.
 This is why there is a number of points that are evaluated.
 Those points, in short, are:

 The judge is responsible for making findings on each one of these points.
 Sometimes the judge will appoint a neutral evaluator or guardian at litem to evaluate these points.
-A custody evaluator or guardian ad litem will report his or her findings to the court, so that the appropriate custody arrangement can be established.
+A custody evaluator or guardian ad litem will report his or her findings to the court so that the appropriate custody arrangement can be established.
 During this process, your Northern Minnesota and Wisconsin child custody lawyer will be there to help you.

 In most cases, children are born from their biological mother.
 We say most cases because these days surrogate mothers are becoming more common and gaining more acceptance.
-It is far easier to tell what mother a child comes from then who a child’s father is.
+It is far easier to tell what mother a child comes from than who a child’s father is.
 Last time we checked men remain biologically incapable of giving birth to a child and there are sperm donor banks.

 But when a child is not born during a marriage or is the child of a sexual partner who is not a husband to a marriage then things are unequal.
 All rights to custody of children born “outside of wedlock” are granted to a mother under Minnesota and Wisconsin law.
 The only way for a dad or father to level the playing field to a child of his born outside of a marriage is to petition a court for custody and visitation rights to the child.

 Paternity is the legal recognition of a parent and child relationship between a father and his child.
 Establishing paternity does not establish a right to custody of or visitation with a child for a dad or father.
 A father is required to have paternity established before he may petition a court to award him custody and visitation rights to a child.
-Paternity may be established through a written acknowledgement of paternity (also known as a recognition of parentage) or a DNA test that confirms that a child is the biological offspring of a man.
+Paternity may be established through a written acknowledgment of paternity (also known as a recognition of parentage) or a DNA test that confirms that a child is the biological offspring of a man.
 It is not uncommon for a man to be asked to participate in a DNA test by a local county government in order to verify paternity for the purposes of child support.

 Matters surrounding fathers’ rights are very sensitive.
 A father wants to exercise his rights when it comes to his children.
 Perhaps this is the right to visitation, the right to support the children, or even the right to seek custody.
 Whatever the matter, it is very important that a father be a part of his child’s life.

-If you are facing a fathers’ rights issue, an experienced Northern Minnesota and Wisconsin custody lawyer can help you through it.
+If you are facing a father’s rights issue, an experienced Northern Minnesota and Wisconsin custody lawyer can help you through it.
 You will receive the guidance you need, as well as straightforward and honest advice that will help you secure a favorable result.

 There are two titles that are more important than being an attorney: husband, and dad or father.
 Part of what makes me a valuable attorney is my experience of being a dad or father.

 Helping dads or fathers exercise their rights is not meant to be anti-female or anti-mom; it is about giving the father the equal opportunity to be a part of the lives of his children.
-In many instances my role as a dad or father is equally valuable to our mother or mom clients because it allows us to explain and explore the thought process of your child’s dad or father.
+In many instances, my role as a dad or father is equally valuable to our mother or mom clients because it allows us to explain and explore the thought process of your child’s dad or father.
 Regardless of his relationship with the mother, a father needs to have a role in the upbringing of his children, whether that is by visiting them or sharing custody of them.

 Fathers do have the right to visit their children, they have their right to request custody of their children, and they can modify child support or visitation orders as necessary.
 If the mother requests to move to another state with the child, it is the right of the father to oppose the move.
 It is very important to listen to a father’s voice when it comes to his children.